-We found these key controls were designed, implemented and operated effectively, and therefore determined that we could place reliance on these key controls for the purposes of our audit.
+We found these key controls were designed, implemented and operated effectively, and risk.
+These arrangements create accounting mismatches which are therefore determined that we could place reliance on these key controls for the purposes of our audit.

 Our testing included the following: